iorellana/bookbot/README.md

 	cd bookbot
 	```

-2. **Create a folder inside bookbot folder named Books and download the book there:**
+2. **Create a folder inside bookbot folder named books and download the file there:**
 	```sh
 	mkdir books
     cd books